-- Antiseptic e.

-- f.
-Thermometer

-- Scissors

-- g. h.
-Disposable gloves

-- Tweezers i.

-- 7. Medicine shall be kept out of the reach of the children when dispensing and shall be stored in a locked area at all other times.

-- 8. Smoking is prohibited within the physical confines of the child care center.

-- 9. Smoking outside the facility shall be limited to a designated area out of the presence of children.

-- 10. Garbage and soiled diapers shall be kept in closed containers.
-Garbage and trash shall be removed from the center daily and from the grounds at least once a week.

-- 11. There shall be no pets or animals allowed that present a health and safety threat.

-- 12. The communicable disease listed in Appendix B, whether suspected in a child or adult, shall be reported within 24 hours to either the local County Health Unit or the toll free Reporting System (800-482-8888).
+- Disposable gloves h. - Tweezers i. - Medicine shall be kept out of the reach of the children when dispensing and shall be stored in a locked area at all other times.
+7. - Smoking is prohibited within the physical confines of the child care center.
+8. - 9.
+Smoking outside the facility shall be limited to a designated area out of the presence of children. - 10.
+Garbage and soiled diapers shall be kept in closed containers.
+Garbage and trash shall be removed from the center daily and from the grounds at least once a week. - 11.
+There shall be no pets or animals allowed that present a health and safety threat. - The communicable diseases listed in Appendix B, whether suspected in a child or adult, shall be reported within 24 hours to either the local County Health Unit or the toll free Reporting 12 System (800-482-8888).
 Immediate notification is recommended for the following:

-- Hepatitis a.
+Hepatitis

-- b.
-Rash illness including MEASLES & RUBELLA)

-- WHOOPING COUGH (pertussis) c.
+Rash illness (including MEASLES & RUBELLA) WHOOPING COUGH (pertussis) MENINGITIS MUMPS f

-- d.
-MENINGITIS

-- MUMPS e.

-- f.
-Tuberculosis
+- Tuberculosis

-- g. h Salmonellas (including typhoid)
+- Salmonellas (including typhoid). g. h.

 - E-coli

-- 13. Reporting data should include:
+- 13 Reporting data should include:

-- The reporter's name, location and phone number a.
+The reporter's name, location and phone number

-- The name of the disease reported and the date of onset b.
+The name of the disease reported and the date of onset

-- The patient's name, address, phone number, age, sex, and race (Please c. spell the patient's name) The attending physician's name, location and phone number
+The patient's name, address, phone number, age, sex, and race (Please spell the patient's name) The attending physician's name, location and phone number

-- d.

-- Any pertinent clinical and laboratory information used in the diagnosis e.
-(Please give the laboratory name)
+Any pertinent clinical and laboratory information used in the diagnosis (Please give the laboratory name)

-- f.
 Any treatment information, if known

-- 14. A roster shall be maintained on infant and toddlers who have not completed the minimum immunization requirements and parents notified of the needed immunization(s).

-- 15. Within 15 days of enrollment of a child, the child care facility shall verify that the child has been immunized as required by the Arkansas Department of Health and Human Services or the child can not remain in care (Arkansas Code 20-78-206 as amended by Act 870 of 1997-a current immunization schedule is provided as an insert in this publication).

-- 16. Children shall be protected from overexposure to the sun.
+- A roster shall be maintained on infants and toddlers who have not completed the minimum 14 immunization requirements and parents notified of the needed immunization(s). - 15.
+Within 15 days of enrollment of a child, the child care facility shall verify that the child has been immunized as required by the Arkansas Department of Health and Human Services or the child cannot remain in care (Arkansas Code 20-78-206 as amended by Act 870 of 1997-a current immunization schedule is provided as an insert in this publication). - 16.
+Children shall be protected from overexposure to the sun.
 Sunscreen shall be used if needed and as directed by the parent.
 Suntan lotions and/or sunscreens used for infants/toddlers and preschool children shall be kept out of the children's reach and shall be administered only with written parental permission.
 (A blanket permission may be obtained annually.)